 Nina Lesavoy is the Founder of Avec Capital.
-She has spent nearly thirty years in the investment management business.
+She has spent over thirty-five years in the investment management business.
 Her career encompasses the marketing and sales of a range of investment products to institutional investors.
 Her focuses have included private equity and alternative investment funds, in addition to other classes of equity and fixed income products.
 She spent thirteen years with investment management firms including The Putnam Companies and Invesco (formerly Chancellor LGT Asset Management).

 As Head of Sales and Client Service at Chancellor Capital, Mrs. Lesavoy developed one of the industry's premier sales and client service groups comprised of 25 individuals.
 From 1990 to 1995, her team brought in 200 new institutional relationships and serviced the needs of over 450 clients.
 In 2000, after working for the CEO of Invesco Institutional, Mrs. Lesavoy joined InvestorForce, an institutional investment technology enabling company, and was instrumental in its development both as an early founding shareholder, as well as supporting the capital raise of $72 million.
 In 2003, Mrs. Lesavoy co-founded Cue Capital, which successfully advised a range of private equity and alternative funds.
 With the founding of Avec Capital, Mrs. Lesavoy focuses on personally investing in and assisting emerging PE, VC, and Real Estate funds with differentiated skills and strategies that look to access institutional and high net worth investor groups.

-Mrs. Lesavoy is an Independent Director on the U.S. SEI Mutual Funds Board, whose assets under management are approximately $100 billion.
+Mrs. Lesavoy is an Independent Director on the U.S. SEI Mutual Funds Board and serves as Governance Chair.
+SEI's assets under management are approximately $100 billion.
 SEI U.S. Mutual Funds provide a solution based manager of manager program for institutions globally.
 Her charitable involvements include New Heights, an organization founded in 2001 that uses inner city youth’s excitement and talent on the basketball court as a means to focus their attention on values and skills that stretch beyond athletic competition to find success in other areas of life, including education and career development.
 She is also a supporter of the Financial Futures Foundation, a non-profit organization founded in 2007 with the purpose of identifying, nurturing, and motivating minority or female students who may have career interests in the field of financial services, but lack exposure to the industry.
 Mrs. Lesavoy also sits on the senior advisory board of The Toigo Foundation.
 The Toigo Foundation, founded in 1987, provides minority students interested in the asset management business scholarships to the major business schools in the United States.

 Mrs. Lesavoy is a native New Yorker.
 She attended The Brearley School for 13 years.
 She received a bachelor’s degree from Duke University in Management Science and French Studies.